jbian92/Password-Generator/readme.md

 # Password Generator
-I started this personal project to increase my understanding of web development using Python, Flask, HTML, and CSS.
+I started this personal project to increase my understanding of web development using Python, Flask, HTML, CSS, and Bootstrap.

 ## Challenges Faced
 ### Reducing the amount of if-elif-else statements when determining the frequency of each different category of characters.